Help keep free press free by celebrating National Newspaper Week

 According to the U.S. Press Freedom Tracker, journalists in the United States face hostility from local and federal governments, along with a number of legal threats to themselves and their sources.

-“When journalists are obstructed,” the pressfreedomtracker website reads, “so is the public’s right to be informed and hold power to account.”
+“When journalists are obstructed, so is the public’s right to be informed and hold power to account,” the pressfreedomtracker website reads.

 The U.S. Press Freedom Tracker brings together more than two dozen press freedom groups to create a centralized repository for research.